Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Domains with collinear magnetization

 As first example, we assume that the magnetizations of the two domains are opposite in direction but equal in amplitude ($h_l=-h_r=h$).
 In this case the DoS at the domain wall ($x=0$) has a simple form

 which leads to the red curves in Fig.~\ref{DOS plot}.
 This analytical result coincides with the numerical result obtained in Refs.~\cite{Strambini-2017} and~\cite{Aikebaier-2019} for a narrow domain wall between two collinear domains.
-We also show in Fig.~\ref{DOS plot 2}(a) the full spatial dependence of the total DoS.
+In Fig.~\ref{DOS plot} we show the spatial dependence of the DoS for spin-up electrons in the antiparallel magnetization configuration.
+Far form the domain wall the coherent peaks of the DoS are well defined (dashed lines).
+The presence of the domain wall smears the peak.
+In Fig.~\ref{DOS plot 2}(a) we show the spatial dependence of the full DoS.
+Specifically, Fig.~\ref{DOS plot 2} (b) shows the DoS at the values of $x$ indicated by the colored lines in panel (a).
+The magnitude of the exchange field is the same on both domains so the total DoS is symmetric with respect to $x=0$.
 For large enough distances away from the domain wall the BCS peak is shifted by the exchange field to $\epsilon=\Delta \pm h$.
 Near the domain wall, there is a crossover between the position of the spin up/down peaks over a length scale of the order of the superconducting coherence length $\xi_0=\sqrt{D/\Delta}$.
-Notice that around the domain wall, the inner peak is broader and lower than the outer peak, but the gap edge remains, as expected, at $\epsilon<\Delta - h$.
+Notice that around the domain wall, the inner peak is broader and lower than the outer peak [see Fig.~\ref{DOS plot 2}(b)], but the gap edge remains, as expected, at $\epsilon<\Delta - h$.

 A second interesting example is when the exchange field is only finite in one of the regions ($x<0$).
 This corresponds to a S layer only partly covered by the the FI layer.
-In Fig.~\ref{DOS plot 2}(b) we show the local DoS in this case .
-The spin-split DoS at $x\ll -\xi_0$ evolves into the usual BCS DOS at $x\gg \xi_0$, over the length $\xi_0$ around the domain wall.
+In Fig.~\ref{DOS plot 2}(c) we show the local DoS in this case.
+The spin-split DoS at $x\ll -\xi_0$ evolves into the usual BCS DoS at $x\gg \xi_0$, over the length $\xi_0$ around the domain wall.
 The splitting of the DoS peaks does not decrease smoothly as one would expect in a system where the exchange field is suppressed gradually over a length much larger than $\xi_0$.
-Namely, the inner peak is smeared in a similar way to the anti-parallel magnetization case [Fig.~\ref{DOS plot 2}(a)], such that the DoS has the same ``shark-fin" shape right at $x=0$.
+Namely, the inner peak is smeared in a similar way to the anti-parallel magnetization case [Fig.~\ref{DOS plot 2}(b)], such that the DoS has the same ``shark-fin" shape right at $x=0$ [red curve on Fig.~\ref{DOS plot 2}(d)].
 All above predictions could be proven by performing local tunneling spectroscopy measurements.